Graham Windham: The Graham School

+In 2020 about 120 people had jobs in the school.
+The school was scheduled to close in fall 2020.
+Jess Dannhauser, the CEO, stated that the school was going to close but that the COVID-19 pandemic in New York State accelerated the closure.

 Graham Windham and Hamilton

 Although Graham Windham has been serving local families since 1806, the organization has recently received increased attention and funding due to the popularity of Hamilton.

 Media and attention

 Graham Windham CEO Jess Dannhauser has said that the nonprofit began a partnership with Lin-Manuel Miranda and the Hamilton cast in 2014.
 The partnership began when Miranda made a surprise donation to Graham Windham after learning about the organization through Twitter.
 Since then, the Hamilton cast has held benefits and fundraisers for Graham Windham and has launched new initiatives in collaboration with the nonprofit.

 Dannhauser has estimated that Graham Windham's connection to Hamilton has generated new donations "well into the six-figure range."
 Dannhauser has also suggested that a continued surge in donations may allow Graham Windham to expand its Graham SLAM program from serving 200 to 1,000 students.